Mumbai winter: India's muggy city is butt of jokes in 'winter' memes

 And the city's stylish folk have inspired jokes in the past for pulling out their leather boots and snazzy coats and jackets come winter.
 This time, no-one can fault them.

 Of course, many people living in the city are feeling the cold and tweeting about it.
-So, Indians from other cities joined in to poke fun at the complaints about the cold, given that northern India - where capital Delhi is located - experiences a proper winter, with temperatures nearing zero and even going lower.
+So, Indians from other cities joined in to poke fun at the complaints about the cold, given that northern India - where the capital Delhi is located - experiences a proper winter, with temperatures nearing zero and even going lower.

 #mumbaiwinter— Rakesh Arora (@RakeshA70673469) January 25, 2022